GoVanguard/legion/README.md

 ## NOTICE

 The Legion repository is moving to https://github.com/hackman238/legion.
 All future releases, updates, etc will occur from there.
 Big improvements on the way!
+This repo under this organiztion will no longer be maintained.

 ##